shahbagdadi/ICFTIPS2019/README.md

     // T - O(n) where n is the number of elements
     // S - O(log n) where n is the number of elements
 ```
-Commit the code to your branch
+Commit the code to your branch.
+Make sure your code is compilable and successfully executes at least the given test cases.
 ```
 git status
 git add <some-file>